AlexiaDelorme/project-cookbook/README.md

         | MONGO_URI | <LINK_TO_MONGO_DB> | username/repository_name |
         | SECRET_KEY | <SECRET_KEY> | username/repository_name |

-5. Make sure you have created a database within MongoDB using the same template and structure as my db as per this section [here](TO BE DONE).
+5. Make sure you have created a database within MongoDB using the same template and structure as my db as per this section [here](#db).

 6. Download all the dependencies necessary to run this project and listed in the **requirements.txt** file.
     - Run the following command `pip3 install -r requirements.txt`

-7. Create a development server:
+7. Create a local development server:
     - In the workspace run the following command `Python3 app.py`.
     - Click on `Expose` and then `Open Browser`.
     - You should now have a gitpod link to the deployed app.